pulumi/docs/content/blog/codegen-learnings/index.md

 Semantic search is based on the conceptual similarity of the term you're looking for with the elements in the data store.
 For example, searching for "dumplings" can return terms like pierogi and gyoza - words with different spelling but both representing different types of filled dough preparations.

 A common way to determine the similarity between the two strings is to first turn these strings into _vector embeddings_ - arrays of floating point values representing the semantic meaning of each string - and then calculate the _cosine similarity_ between the two vectors, which is the cosine of the angle between the vectors.
-[Various methods](https://huggingface.co/blog/matryoshka) of producing vector embeddings are fascinating but cannot be covered here in depth.
+[Various methods](https://huggingface.co/blog/matryoshka) of producing vector embeddings are fascinating but we will not cover them here in depth.

 For Pulumi code generation we are using the OpenAI's [Ada-002 embedding model](https://medium.com/@siladityaghosh/a-deep-dive-into-openais-text-embedding-ada-002-the-power-of-semantic-understanding-7072c0386f83) which at this moment represents a good balance between performance and cost.

-Producing vector embeddings from the user query is the standard approach in this situation, however for Pulumi code generator we added a little twist - to increase the odds of getting more relevant information from the Registry (i.e. to increase the recall, see above) we first make an LLM call to generate a small set of relevant search terms that will produce an array of vector embeddings.
+Producing vector embeddings from the user query is the standard approach in this situation.
+However, for Pulumi code generator we added a little twist - to increase the odds of getting more relevant information from the Registry (i.e. to increase the recall) we first make an LLM call to generate a small set of relevant search terms that will produce an array of vector embeddings.

 <div style="text-align: center; width: 100%; margin: 0 auto;">
     <img src="flow-embeddings.png" alt="" style="width: 100%;">